iolag/UPD_study/README.md

-# Official Repository of: "Unsupervised Pathology Detection: A Deep Dive Into the State of the Art"
+# Official Repository of: "TBD"
 This repository contains the code to reproduce the experiments from the paper.

 Abstract: Deep unsupervised approaches are gathering increased attention in the field of medical pathology detection and segmentation since they promise to alleviate labeled data bottlenecks and be more generalizable than their supervised counterparts in detecting any kind of rare pathology.
 As Unsupervised Anomaly Detection (UAD) literature continuously grows and new paradigms emerge, it is vital to continuously evaluate and benchmark new methods in a common context, in order to reassess the state-of-the-art (SOTA) and identify promising research directions.
 To this end, we evaluate a diverse selection of cutting-edge UAD methods on multiple medical datasets, pitting them against the established SOTA in brain MR. Our experiments demonstrate that newly developed Feature-space methods from the industrial and medical literature demonstrate increased performance compared to previous work and set the new SOTA in a variety of modalities and datasets.
 Additionally, we show that such methods are in principle capable of benefiting from recently developed self-supervised pre-training algorithms, further increasing their performance.
 Finally, we perform a series of experiments in order to gain further insights into some unique characteristics of selected models and datasets.